amosmos/laravel-shopify/README.md

 For more information about how to use the service, look at https://github.com/joshrps/laravel-shopify-API-wrapper.

 ### Dependency Injection
 Now you can simply type hint the service in your method's arguments.
-For better readabilty, we prefer to import the full class name with a `use` statement, and aliasing it to Shopify while we're at it.
+For better readabilty, we prefer to import the full class name with a `use` statement, and alias it to Shopify while we're at it.

 ```php
 use RocketCode\Shopify\API as Shopify;